pact-foundation/pact.io/implementation_guides/ruby/provider_states.md

     end

     tear_down do
-      # Any tear down steps to clean up your code
+      # Any tear down steps to clean up the provider state
     end
   end